Stockton homicides up from last year, police expand efforts to lower numbers

 Jones says Project ForBoDe forecasts "sort of like a weather forecast" where gun crimes will occur based on analytical data.

-Stockton currently has 452 officers on the streets.
-120 additional officers are part of the force after voters passed Measure A in 2013.
+Stockton currently has 452 officers on the streets and an 120 additional officers are part of the force after voters passed Measure A in 2013.
+That was a three-quarter cent sales tax passed in 2013 by voters to fund more police resources.

-Measure A added a three-quarter inch sales tax to raise funds to pay for the extra officers.
+“I tell people all the time the only reason I’m back in Stockton is my cousin was a victim of a homicide here," said Stockton Mayor Michael Tubbs.

+Tubbs is hoping to get support for Advance Peace before the Stockton City Council next Tuesday.

 The police department hopes to have 485 officers sometime this year.